kirandash/vantient-lexical/README.md

-# Vantient Lexical Editor with “Vantient Quest Embed” support
+# Lexical Editor with “Vantient Quest Embed” support

 ## How to run this project locally?